Bin-Chen-Lab/GPS/Tutorial/HCC/README.md

 ## Overview of the Workflow

-1. **Predict GPS transcriptomic profiles** for novel compounds from the ZINC library
+1. **GPS Drug Screening of Novel Compounds** for novel compounds from the ZINC library
 2. **Stage 1 optimization**: refine initial hits based on RGES and explore basic structure and RGES relationships.
 3. **Stage 2 optimization**: further optimize compounds for drug‑like and ADME‑related properties

 ---

-## GPS Profile Prediction on Novel Compounds from the ZINC Library
+## GPS Drug Screening of Novel Compounds from the ZINC Library

 ### Step 1.
 Set up the working directory